snieves777/hello-world/Sample Markdown.md

 ### Steep Roof
 A steep roof is one that has a pitch of 12/12 or greater.
 In other words, if a roof you’re looking at has an angle as steep or steeper than the picture above, classify it as steep.

+## Instructions

+1. Review the image to identify the roofs and pick a starting point.
+1. Zoom in to get a better view before drawing any polygons.
+1. Draw a separate polygon around **each roof panel** that are not Streetview.
+1. Zoom out to check the image carefully for any missed roof panels.
+1. Label each roof panel on every roof visible as either FLAT, LOW, or STEEP.
+1. Label around obstructions.